On Becoming a Guinea Fowl: Production

 The film is written and directed by Rungano Nyoni and developed by BBC Film and Element Pictures.
+It was shot in Lusaka, Zambia.
 Financing came from A24 alongside BBC Film and Fremantle.
 David Gallego is the cinematographer on the project, and Malin Lindholm is the production designer.
 Producers include Ed Guiney and Andrew Lowe for Element Pictures.
 Production was reported to have begun in October 2022.

 Release

 The film had its world premiere at the 2024 Cannes Film Festival in the Un Certain Regard section on May 16, 2024.
 It also screened at the 2024 Toronto International Film Festival on September 5, 2024, 2024 New York Film Festival on October 3, 2024, the BFI London Film Festival, and the MAMI Mumbai Film Festival 2024.

 It was originally scheduled to be released by A24 in the United States on December 13, 2024, but was delayed to March 7, 2025.
 In October 2024, it was announced that Picturehouse Entertainment had acquired UK and Irish distribution rights to the film, scheduling it for a release on December 6, 2024.

 The film became available to stream on Max starting July 4, 2025.